 Case Study: A Major European Airline Group's Challenge

-Consider a hypothetical airline group operating five distinct brands:
+Picture an airline group operating five distinct brands:

 - Premium long-haul carrier (business and first class)